Wiredcraft/test-backend/README.md

 > Imagine we have a new requirement right now that the user instances need to link to each other, i.e., a list of "followers/following" or "friends".
 Can you find out how you would design the model structure and what API you would build for querying or modifying it?

-I used a symmetric M2M field on the user model for this, and also created an intermediary table.
-It's not strictly necessary with these requirements, but going forward I thought it might be important to have ability to add friend requests, statuses and so on.
-The API follows REST practice here with a 2nd-level endpoint `/api/users/{id}/friends/`.
+I used a symmetric M2M field on the user data model for this, and also created an intermediary table.
+It's not strictly necessary with these requirements, but going forward I thought it might be important to have the ability to add friend requests, statuses and so on.
+The API follows REST practices here with a 2nd-level endpoint `/api/users/{id}/friends/`.
 So "unfriending" is a simple `DELETE` request from either side.

 > Related to the requirement above, suppose the address of user now includes a geographic coordinate(i.e., latitude and longitude), can you build an API that, given a user name, return the nearby friends

 This was the biggest "change" as it required me to switch to PostGIS.
-It's never a good idea to reinvent the wheel with geographic coordinates, so I used GeoJSON for respresentation, and WGS84 projection that gives me distances in meters out of the box.
+It's never a good idea to reinvent the wheel with geographic coordinates, so I used GeoJSON for respresentation, and WGS84 projection that gives us distances in meters out of the box.
 Perhaps I "prematurely overoptimized" this one (`spatial_index=True` creates a SP-GiST index), but in my experience this kind of queries ("nearby" things over m2m relations) tend to become bottlenecks real quick.
 The API for this one breaks REST a bit in favor of RPC-ish call: `/api/users/{id}/friends/nearby/`.

 Going forward, I would probably split user data and addresses in separate models, which is usually the case for e-commerce and many other scenarios (users can have more than one address).

 ## PS

 Thanks for reading!
-I'm in Shanghai and happy to chat anytime: michael@smartmeal.cn or Wechat 13122231231.
+I'm in Shanghai and happy to chat anytime at michael@smartmeal.cn or Wechat 13122231231.